sinisterfil/sinisterfil/README.md

 ## Hatice Eslem Bayram

-Software Engineering student with a strong interest in system-level programming, backend development, and software architecture.
+Software Engineering 3rd year student.

 I enjoy working on projects that require analytical thinking, structured problem solving, and a deep understanding of how software systems operate end-to-end.